Gad (son of Jacob)

-Gad was, according to the Book of Genesis, the first of the two sons of Jacob and Zilpah (and the seventh of Jacob's twelve sons overall) and the founder of the Israelite tribe of Gad.
-The text of Genesis implies that the name Gad means “luck”/“fortunate”, in Hebrew.
+According to the Book of Genesis of Bible, Gad is the first-born son of Zilpah and the seventh son of Patriarch Jacob.
+Gad is the founder of the Israelite tribe of Gad.
+The text of Genesis implies that the name Gad means "luck" or "fortunate", in Hebrew.
+R. N. Whybray suggests that Gad is "the name of a god of good fortune".

 Biblical narrative

-The Biblical account shows Zilpah's status as a handmaid change to that of an actual wife of Jacob (Genesis 30:9,11).
+The Biblical account records that Zilpah, Leah's handmaid, was offered to Jacob to provide him with more children after Leah had given birth to four sons and thought she would have no more children.
+Gad was Zilpah's first-born son, and Asher her second.

+Interpretation

 Many scholars believe that Gad was a late addition to the Israelite confederation.
-Gad by this theory is assumed to have been a northwards-migrating nomadic tribe, at a time when the other tribes were quite settled in Canaan.
+Gad, by this theory, is assumed to have been a northwards-migrating nomadic tribe, at a time when the other tribes were quite settled in Canaan.

 Rabbinical sources

 According to classical rabbinical literature, Gad was born on 10 Marcheshvan, and lived 125 years.
 These sources go on to state that, unlike his other brothers, Joseph did not present Gad to the Pharaoh, since Joseph did not want Gad to become one of Pharaoh's guards, an appointment that would have been likely had the Pharaoh realised that Gad had great strength.